carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

-If you type `ncbi-genome-download` and you get the error `command-not-found`, it could be because you are in the `base` and not inside the `ncbi-genome-download` conda environment.
-Once inside the environment we are ready to use the package.
+If you type `ncbi-genome-download` and you get the error `command-not-found`, it could be because you are in the `base` and not inside the *ncbi-genome-download* conda environment.
+Come back to the previous instruction and let's move on.

-We'll now change to our data directory created in the previous section.
+Now, we have to move into our `data/` directory

 ~~~
 $ cd ~/pan_workshop/data